Okay, it's not really all that hot or cold out there anymore.

 And you know sometimes that you feel time differently from one day to the next, from one year to the next, from one segment of your life to the next.

-There's a quality, and so we have quality perception of time that maybe it's built into the nature of time itself in our in our relationship in our mind.
+And so we have quality perception of time that maybe it's built into the nature of time itself in our relationship in our mind.

-And uh we would not be able to tell.
+And we would not be able to tell.

-We wouldn't be able to tell if it was actually made into the into the time that is within each of the little elements that we call atoms that go into building up our cells, uh, like all the spaces there in the co-impenetrilli impenetrability aspect of things,
+We wouldn't be able to tell if it was actually made into the time that is within each of the little elements that we call atoms that go into building up our cells, like all the space is there in the co-impenetro impenetrability aspect of things.

-or is this being uh triggered in us and pushed on us by universe in order that we might feel that in order that we might in some way react to it.
+Or is this being triggered in us and pushed on us by universe in order that we might feel that, in order that we might in some way react to it.

-So I know that the universe provides energies and feelings and conditions and circumstance such that we will be placed in those challenges that are due to due to us in this body's life.
+So I know that the universe provides energies and feelings and conditions and circumstance such that we will be placed in those challenges that are due to us in this body's life.

-And those challenges are placed there by the nature of our bodies interacting with universe Through what we term the soul as the initial linker of our personal karma to this body in the materium.
+And those challenges are placed there by the nature of our bodies interacting with the universe through what we term the soul as the initial linker of our personal karma to this body in the materium.

 And the universe will basically say, okay, here's a challenge for you.